hurxx018/Udacity_Continuous_Control/Report.md

 ![Figure of Actor architecture](https://github.com/hurxx018/Udacity_Continuous_Control/blob/master/images/Actor.png)

 The Critic network includes an input layer, three hidden layers (FCS1, FC2, FC3), and an output layer.
 The state space of 33 variables is converted to a layer of 128 nodes with the relu activation. input layer has 33 nodes for state space that are activated by leaky relu with a negative slope of 0.2.
-The output of the input layer is concatenated with the action values, that is the
+The output of the input layer is concatenated with the action values, that is denoted by FCS1.
+The next two hidden layers were used to calculate the state-action value with the leaky relu activatoin.

- Action space is concatenated to the output of the first hidden layer denoted by FCS1 with 128 nodes.
-The next two hidden layers have 128 and 64 nodes respectively.
-LeakyReLu was used as activation function with a negative slope of 0.2

 ![Figure of Critic architecture](https://github.com/hurxx018/Udacity_Continuous_Control/blob/master/images/Critic.png)